-Triggerise Stichting (the Foundation) is a non-profit institution for the public benefit (ANBI), as is apparent from the Foundation’s statutes in the Triggerise Stichting Articles of Incorporation and from the actual work planned and implemented by the Foundation.
+Triggerise Stichting (the Foundation), incorporated on 29 October 2014 is a non-profit institution for the public benefit with ANBI-registration in the Netherlands, as is apparent from the Foundation’s statutes in the Triggerise Stichting Articles of Incorporation and from the actual work planned and implemented by the Foundation.

 Management of the Foundation

 Pursuant to the Foundation’s Articles of Incorporation and its actual activities, no individual person or legal entity shall have decisive control.
 Thus no individual person or legal entity can dispose of the Institution’s assets as if they were their own.
 On the basis of Article 8 of the Articles of Incorporation (provision regarding the decision-making by the executive board and supervisory board) and its actual efficacy has no person with decisive influence within the Foundation.
 The Supervisory Board consists of seven members and is chaired by Lisa Simutami.

 Vision: Our vision is a world where all youth have the power to choose where, when, and how they meet their sexual reproductive health needs.